How to Get Rid of Gnats: 3 Family-Safe Steps

 - Stay up on laundry and keep your laundry room clean and dry.

-- Fix or repair door and window seals & screens immediately.
+- Fix or repair door and window seals and screens immediately.

 - Replace traditional outdoor light bulbs with those that don't attract bugs, like sodium bulbs.